Jackson JSON Request and Response Mapping in Spring Boot

 Don’t allow certain property in JSON Request Body

-to be sent in request body because you would be generating that id
+to be passed in the request body because we would be auto-generating that id

-in backend.
-In such case you can annotate such properties with @JsonIgnore
+in the backend.
+In such case, you can annotate such properties with @JsonIgnore

 package com.example.api.model;